nneyen/DevOps_Projects/P1: Multi-Tier Web App Stack (Local)/README.md

 - MySQL hold log in details
 - RabbitMQ is the message broker

-- Next is the Architecture for the Automation Stack
+Next is the Architecture for the Automation Stack

 ![Automation Stack](images/automation-stack.png)

-**The Flow of Execution is as Follows**
+**The Flow of Execution is as Follows**:
- - clone source code
+ - Clone source code
  - cd into the vargrant dir
- - bring up VM's using vagrant file
+ - Bring up VM's using vagrant file
- - validate all VMs
+ - Vlidate all VMs
  - Setup all services
  - Build and Deploy Application
  - Verify